 “There will always be rocks in the road ahead of us.
 They will be stumbling blocks or stepping stones; it all depends on how you use them.” -Friedrich Nietzsche

-You can’t control what happens, you can however control how to interpret it and the subsequent actions you take.
+You can’t control what happens, you can however control how to interpret any given situation and the subsequent actions you take.